bibekpandey0521/MultiTenant/README.md

 └── UserPasskeys
 ```

-The default ASP.NET Identity table names such as `AspNetUsers` and `AspNetRoles` are replaced with application-specific names.
+Custom table names are used instead of the default ASP.NET Identity names such as `AspNetUsers` and `AspNetRoles`.

 ---

+# 🗄️ Database

+The project uses:

+* SQL Server
+* Entity Framework Core
+* EF Core Migrations
+* Finbuckle.MultiTenant

-# 🗂️ Database Schemas
+## Database Schemas

-The database uses separate schemas to organize different areas of the application.

 ### Identity